 Pets are part of the family.
 So when it comes time to buy a home, pet owners make their dogs’ and cats’ needs a priority.
 But what, exactly, makes a pet-friendly home?
 This buying and moving guide will help you navigate a move with your pets in mind.

 Is It Time to Move?
 How to Buy the Perfect Home for You And Your Pets

 A more pet-friendly home isn’t the only reason to buy a home.
 Maybe you got a great job offer in a new area, you’re growing your family, or you want to move closer to the city or farther away.
-The important thing is that you understand why you want to move.
+The important thing is that you understand why you want to move and you make sure you use tools such as MortgageCalculator.Org to make sure it is a viable decision.
 Whether it’s a pet-friendly house or larger square footage, your motivations for moving are a deciding factor in the home you purchase.

 House-Hunting for Pet Owners

 A pet-friendly home makes life with dogs and cats easier.
 When shopping for your future home, look for these pet-friendly features:

 - Single-story floor plan and/or carpet runners on stairs (for senior dogs)